TaherAlabbr/Credit-Card-Fraud-Detection/README.md

 ## Overview

-This project addresses credit card fraud detection using supervised machine learning on a highly imbalanced dataset (\~0.17% fraud cases).
-It implements a complete pipeline from:
+This project tackles credit card fraud detection using supervised machine learning on a highly imbalanced dataset (\~0.18% fraud cases).
+It builds a complete and modular pipeline that spans data preprocessing, exploratory analysis, feature engineering, and advanced resampling strategies to address imbalance.

-* Data preprocessing and exploratory analysis
-* Feature engineering to enhance model performance, supported by feature importance analysis to better understand influential variables
-* Resampling strategy implementation
-* Model training, threshold tuning, and evaluation
-* Ensemble modeling and performance comparison
-* Modular scripting with command-line interface (CLI) support

-A custom KMeans-based undersampling method is also developed to handle class imbalance more intelligently than naive undersampling.
+Several models—including logistic regression, random forest, KNN, neural networks, and an ensemble voting classifier—are trained and evaluated using threshold tuning and F1-based validation.
+A custom KMeans-based undersampling method is developed to intelligently reduce the majority class while preserving meaningful structure.
+The entire pipeline is designed for reproducibility, supports command-line configuration, and follows modular, clean coding practices.

 ---